 How to Reach:

-Scicli is best accessible from the towns of Catania, Modica and Ragusa by car.
-I would not recommend depending on public transport as this area isn’t as well connected as the rest of Sicily.
-However, if you want to be a little adventurous do hop in on a local bus and visit from any of the towns mentioned above.
+I stayed in Modica and accessed Scicli by car.
+All the towns of this side of Sicily are best explored by car.
+I wouldn’t recommend depending on public transport as this area isn’t as well connected as the rest of Sicily.
+However, if you want to be a little adventurous do hop in on a local bus and see for yourself!

 Disclosure: There are “ affiliate links” on my blog.
 If you click on a picture, it will take you to Amazon.in. and if you happen to purchase something through these links, I will receive a small commission (at no cost to you).
 Thanks for supporting Italophilia! 🙂